 You might recall numerous recent news stories: JC Penney, for example.
 The 2010 $17.8 billion retailer was chastised for dubious Internet practices.
 The retailer denied it approved spam-like behavior by its search-engine optimization company, SearchDex.
 But right after the story broke, SearchDex was fired.

-Indeed, it must have been an eye-opener to the search giant to be labeled as the “tropical paradise for spammers and marketers” by a U.C.
+Indeed, it must have been an eye-opener to Google to be labeled as the “tropical paradise for spammers and marketers” by a U.C.
 Berkeley scholar, Vivek Wadhwa.
 Hence, its algorithms upgrade.

-My sense: The jury is still out on Google’s changes.
-In my sampling, I haven’t seen a positive noticeable change, especially in its key word results.
-Otherwise, if successful, Google is to be commended for dealing with a crisis confronting its quality of relevant search and its image.
-(Candidly, as a business-performance consultant, I’ve always advised clients on the importance of frequent, strong informative content.)
+Google is to be commended for dealing with a crisis confronting its quality of relevant search and its image, and placing a premium on frequent, strong informative content.)

-Bing – social search.
-Bing grew to a 13 percent market share at the start of this month.
-But it’s created new buzz by adding Facebook “likes” that allows Internet users to see the results that their friends like.
+Bing grew to a 16-percent market share in February 2011, but has stayed in that position.
+It’s created new buzz by adding Facebook “likes” that allows Internet users to see the results that their friends like.

 Here’s how it works: Pictures of your friends appear when you search after you connect with Bing with your Facebook account.
 You can disable it easily if you choose.